Serj-Sxhx/Vaults/01 Projects/The ecosystem for self-directed, lifelong learners..md

 • Comprise formal and informal learning institutions, traditional and new entrants
 • Have distributed governance
 • Are learner driven or have learner agency at their heart
-• Make an attempt to meet twenty first century challenges in some way, beyond academic attainment.
+• Make an attempt to meet twenty first century challenges in some way, beyond academic attainment.\

+### Benefits

+strong emphasis on shifting intrinsic human values, Ashoka and others envision learning ecosystems to be suited to educating and empowering the whole human.
+Through empathy-based learning and an emphasis on human relationships and collective action, learning ecosystems can help shift human identity away from individualistic self-interest, towards one centred on humanistic change-making (Wagner & Compton, 2012).

 ### 3 Types of Ecosystem - A Topology
 not mutually exclusive.